michael-steinert/AgileSoftwareDevelopmentDAO/contracts/README.md

 - Proposals are executable Code, not Suggestions for a Team or Foundation to implement
 - When a Governance Proposal is created, it enters a 2 Day Review Period, after which Voting Weights are recorded and Voting begins
 - A Voting Period of 3 Days applies to all Proposals, and any Address with Voting Power can vote for or against the Proposal
-- If a Majority, at least 80% of possible Votes are cast for the Proposal, it is queued in the `TimeLock`, and can be executed after 2 Days
+- If a Majority, at least 80% (Quorum) of possible Votes are cast for the Proposal, it is queued in the `TimeLock`, and can be executed after 2 Days
 - In Total, the Creation of a User Story takes at least one Week (7 Days)

 ![governance-process](https://user-images.githubusercontent.com/29623199/195898545-cd47cddc-5f1e-49e6-9314-c5e05952ac6c.png)